Nicelab/wp-hackerspace/readme.txt

 == Description ==
 The plugin add various custom post type useful for Hackerspaces : Wiki, Projects and Equipment.
 This custom post type are available to the new \"hacker\" user role.
-The plugin also implement the Space APi to display informations about the Hackerspace.
+The plugin also implement the Space Api to display informations about the Hackerspace.
 The open/close information is derived from the Opening Hours plugin.

 Main limitations: no membership support, no events support.

 == Installation ==
+= Prerequistes =
+Opening Hours WordPress plugin is required for open/close status.

+= Install =
 1. Download the Zip archive
 2. Unzip the archive
 3. Upload the plugin folder to the /wp-content/plugins/ directory or by upload in the web interface